wbphelps/Ice-Tube-Clock/README.md

 # **Ice Tube Clock firmware with GPS & working Auto DST support** #

-Latest update May 6, 2013 - William Phelps - wm (at) usa.net
+Latest update May 9, 2013 - William Phelps - wm (at) usa.net

 ## **Includes the following modifications:** ##

+**Updates in v130509wm**
+09may13 - fix silly bug in auto dst

 **Updates in v130505wm**
 06may13 - option to flash dp if no GPS signal ("secs=fullgps")